 “G.W.” mark

 This “G.W.” mark is seen on the bottoms of a variety of utilitarian bottles and jars typical of the late Victorian era.
 These bottles are most frequently found in the St. Louis and surrounding area.
-They are typically found in a very pale green or aqua-colored glass.
-It is currently uncertain exactly when the last bottles were blown by Great Western Glass Company.
+They are typically found in a light aqua-colored glass, but also in clear (colorless) and rarely in cobalt blue.

 Recently collector David Leo sent me a photo of a clear prescription/druggist bottle marked “CRAWFORD & CO / DRUGGISTS / GALENA ILL” and it bears the “G W” mark on the base.